shummie/Halite-2-Shummie/index.md

 In the beta, I did stay with Python mainly because I was familiar with it, and the starter kit for C++ was in my opinion, a complete mess.
 Since it was just a beta, I decided to stick with it with the intent to port over to C++ when the starter kit was fixed.
 Also, since I was asked to not submit my python bot for a few days, I used that opportunity to port my python bot over to C++.
 Given I was having some timeout issues with Python (mainly through trying to loop through things too many times), and knowing the problem scope would be orders of magnitude higher than Halite 1, I knew that I would need to swap off Python if I wanted to contend for a top place this time around.

 ## Starter Kit Modifications
 For the most part I used the majority of the c++ starter kit but added additional properties to the bot which I explain below.
 Only the ones that are interesting are listed:

 Entity:
-    score_1, score_2 : Used for planet scoring
+    * score_1, score_2 : Used for planet scoring
-    vx, vy : Used to store projected velocities for collision detection projected_location : Used to store the projected location for this entity on the next turn
+    * vx, vy : Used to store projected velocities for collision detection
+    * projected_location : Used to store the projected location for this entity on the next turn
+    * targeted : Used to store which of my ships are targeting this entity.
+Important so that we don't send too many ships to a single target.

 Ship:
-    nav : Used to store the navigation function that we want to use for movement behavior : Used to store the behavior function that we want to use for target selection entity_target : Used to store the entity we're targeting nearby_enemy_ships : Stores a vector of pointers to all nearby enemy ships (used to speed up since we only care about ships that can affect us) nearby_friendly_ships : Stores a vector of pointers to all nearby friendly ships. rand1, rand2 : Random numbers generated to store some sort of persistency
+    * nav : Used to store the navigation function that we want to use for movement
+    * behavior : Used to store the behavior function that we want to use for target selection
+    * entity_target : Used to store the entity we're targeting
+    * nearby_enemy_ships : Stores a vector of pointers to all nearby enemy ships (used to speed up since we only care about ships that can affect us)
+    * nearby_friendly_ships : Stores a vector of pointers to all nearby friendly ships.
+    * rand1, rand2 : Random numbers generated to store some sort of persistency

 ## Bot Logic Overview